2020 United States House of Representatives elections in Wisconsin

 The 2020 United States House of Representatives elections in Wisconsin were held on November 3, 2020, to elect the eight U.S. representatives from the state of Wisconsin, one from each of the state's eight congressional districts.
 The elections coincided with the 2020 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate and various state and local elections.
 Primaries were held on August 11, 2020.

+Wisconsin Republican candidates for the U.S. House received a higher combined total of votes than Donald Trump did in his election in the state.

 Overview

 District

 Results of the 2020 United States House of Representatives elections in Wisconsin by district: